DavesCodeMusings/school-coding-lab/README.md

-# school-coding-lab
+# School Coding Lab
-Creating a development environment on the cheap
+_Creating a student development environment on the cheap_